HermannKroll/CORD19BiomedicalNERDataset/README.md

 This repository belongs to our [arXiv publication](https://arxiv.org/abs/2005.08823) and contains the CORD19 entity mentions as *JSON*-dumps.
 The files are collections of the entity mentions found by [TaggerOne](https://www.ncbi.nlm.nih.gov/research/bionlp/tools/taggerone/) and [GNormPlus](https://www.ncbi.nlm.nih.gov/research/bionlp/Tools/gnormplus/) via our Python pipeline.
 They are based on the [CORD-19 dataset Version 9](https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/9).
 The code for our pipeline will be released soon.
+The data is published for free reuse under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 The dumps will be updated continuously.
 If you use our repository, please cite the following paper:
 ```